OscarWrisberg/TroRaiMo/README.md

 # Percularities
 ## Paleoenvironmental Data
 Due too not being able to install libgdal-dev on the cluster used for this project, the paleoenvironmental data was downloaded and processed on a local machine.
 The processed data was then uploaded to the github repository.
-The code written as a part of this pipeline should work on a machine with libgdal-dev installed, and will produce the same results as the data uploaded to the repository.
+The pipeline will check if libgdal-dev is installed and if it is it will run the code producing the results.
+If libgdal-dev isent installed the code will fetch the results from the github repository.